salvatirehbein/raytracing/paper.md

 v_g = \frac{2  \beta_{M}  k l}{{(k^{2} + l^{2})}^2}
 \end{equation}

 Just as in ray optics or geometric optics, @HoskinsKaroly1981 described that planetary waves follow a trajectory or ray perpendicular ahead of waves to any place in the direction of the local ${\bf{c}}_g$.
 In this way, the ray would be the path through which the energy would propagate at the same speed as ${\bf{c}}_g$.
 In order to find these rays or trajectories, we followed @YangHoskins1996, using a single-step numerical method to obtain the numerical solutions for Eqs. \ref{eq:dxdt} and \ref{eq:dydt}  given a time interval $\Delta{t}$.
-This facilitated the validation of the package, comparing the results obtained here with previous results [e.g. @MaganaAmbrizzi2005; @Coelhoetal2015; among others] that also used the methodology described in Yang and Hoskins @YangHoskins1996.
+This facilitated the validation of the package, comparing the results obtained here with previous results [e.g. @MaganaAmbrizzi2005; @Coelhoetal2015, among others] that also used the methodology described in @YangHoskins1996.

 \begin{equation} \label{eq:dxdt}
 \mathrm{\frac{dx}{dt}} = u_g